 Additionally, we cannot emphasize enough the importance of exempting reclaimed refrigerant as an essential part of ARB's strategy to reduce HFC emissions.
 Any ban that does not exempt reclaimed product will leave stranded all existing equipment that relies on a banned refrigerant.
-We believe that ARB's strategy should not only exempt reclaimed refrigerant but should start with a heavy emphasis on the value of refrigerant reclamation as a means to reduce emissions and we strongly recommend that ARB not just exempt it from future sales bans, but that it take affirmative steps to promote reclamation.
+We believe that ARB's strategy should not only exempt reclaimed refrigerant but should start with a heavy emphasis on the value of refrigerant reclamation as a means to reduce emissions and we strongly recommend that ARB not just exempt it from future sales bans, but that it look to take affirmative steps to promote reclamation.
+Every pound of refrigerant that is added to an existing system is replacing a pound that was lost to the atmosphere.
 A strategy that promotes the recovery, reclamation and re-use of refrigerants directly achieves CARB's goal of reducing HFC emissions by eliminating, or at least reducing, the need to service existing systems with newly manufactured product.

-A complete prohibition of the refrigerants listed in Appendix A de facto outlaws all retail food refrigeration equipment in the state of California.
-By ostensibly de-listing a refrigerant without a replacement in some applications, ARB is creating an untenable gap.
+A complete prohibition of the refrigerants listed in Appendix A6 de facto outlaws all retail food refrigeration equipment in the state of California.
+By I ostensibly de-listing a refrigerant without a replacement in some applications, ARB is creating an untenable gap.
 The production of new equipment is dependent on several factors, including available components, certainty with regulations, and market desire - all of which take a significant amount of time and research.
 Manufacturers must develop, demonstrate, test, and evaluate new equipment, and then retool their lines to manufacture it.
 Additionally, commercial refrigeration equipment must pass national sanitation standards.
 Therefore, a complete prohibition on September 1, 2018 on specific refrigerants could prevent any equipment from being sold in California and prevent any repairs of existing equipment.